Model-independent energy budget for LISA: Hydrodynamics

 For wall velocities smaller than the speed of sound in the broken phase $\xi_w < c_{s,b}$, the solution is a deflagration, with the plasma at rest behind the bubble wall ($v_- = \xi_w$).
 The profile now depends on both sound speeds, since $c_{s,s}$ enters in the hydrodynamic equations and the velocity matching depends on $c_{s,b}$.
 The second row of Figure~\ref{fig:deflagrationProfile} shows the velocity and enthalpy density profiles for a deflagration with $\xi_w = 0.4$.
 It becomes clear from the graph that decreasing the sound speed of the broken phase (slightly) decreases $v_+$.
 Figure~\ref{fig:efficiencyfactor} shows that this corresponds to a decrease in the efficiency factor.
 Decreasing the sound speed in the symmetric phase actually enhances the maximum value of the velocity and enthalpy density.
 This leads to an enhancement in the efficiency factor, as is clear from Figure~\ref{fig:efficiencyfactor}.
 This explains why Method 3 and 4 typically underestimate the kinetic energy fraction for deflagrations in the two-step model, where $c_{s,s}^2 < 1/3$ (see the first row in Figure \ref{fig:benchmarkmodels}).

 \paragraph{Hybrids} For wall velocities between the sound speed in the broken phase and the Jouguet velocity, the hydrodynamic solution is a hybrid, consisting of a shock front and a rarefaction wave.
 The velocity in the broken phase is given by $v_- = c_{s,b}$, which explains the fact that rarefaction waves in the third row of Figure~\ref{fig:hybridProfile} only depend on $c_{s,b}$.
 In the well-studied case of the bag model, hybrids are always supersonic deflagrations.
-For $c_{s,b} \neq c_{s,s}$ a hybrid can also be a subsonic detonation.
-This possibility was pointed out in Ref.~\cite{Leitao:2014pda}.
+For $c_{s,b} < c_{s,s}$ a hybrid can also be a subsonic detonation, in the sense that the wall velocity is smaller than the speed of sound in the symmetric phase.
+This possibility was pointed out in Ref.~\cite{Leitao:2014pda} and we also observe these modes here.
 The effect of lowering the sound speed in the symmetric phase is the same as for the deflagration case.
 Interestingly, for the rarefaction wave, the effect can be opposite to the detonation case.
 Decreasing the speed of sound in the broken phase can actually enhance the fluid velocity inside the bubble, and in turn suppress the velocity in the shock front.
 Looking at Figure~\ref{fig:efficiencyfactor}, the overall effect of lowering $c_{s,b}$ is to decrease the efficiency factor, whereas a decrease in $c_{s,s}$ enhances the efficiency factor.